pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/core.timeseries.operations.rst

 Unary operations
 ~~~~~~~~~~~~~~~~

 When applied to a :class:`TimeSeries`, unary functions that operate on a whole
-array at once (like :function:`numpy.sum`) return a scalar or
+array at once (like :func:`numpy.sum`) return a scalar or
 the :const:`numpy.ma.masked` constant, depending on whether some entries are
 not invalid or if all the entries are masked.
 If the function can be applied on an axis, the result is
 a :class:`~numpy.ma.MaskedArray`.

 Unary functions that operate element-wise on an array (like :func:`numpy.log`)
 return a  new :class:`TimeSeries` object with the same dates and frequency
 as the input, and whose :attr:`series` attribute is the result of the operation
 on the input :attr:`series`.

 Output values are masked if the corresponding input values are themselves
 masked, or if they fall outside the validity domain of the operation.

 Examples